npenkov/gcqlsh/README.md

         Default keyspace to connect to (default "system") -no-color
         Console without colors
+  -password string
+        Password used for the connection
   -port int
         Cassandra RPC port (default 9042) -print-confirmation
         Print 'ok' on successfuly executed cql statement from the file -print-cql
-        Print Statements that are executed from a file
+        Print Statements that are executed from a file -username string
+        Username used for the connection
+  -v    Version information
 ```

 Planned features